Pinckney Island National Wildlife Refuge: Topography

 The 4053 acre refuge includes Pinckney Island, Corn Island, Big Harry and Little Harry Islands, Buzzard Island and numerous small hammocks.
 Pinckney is the largest of the islands and the only one open to public use.
 Nearly 67% of the refuge consists of salt marsh and tidal creeks.
 A wide variety of land types are found on Pinckney Island alone: saltmarsh, forestland, brushland, fallow field and freshwater ponds.
 In combination, these habitats support a diversity of bird and plant life.

 Wildlife

 Wildlife commonly observed on Pinckney Island include waterfowl, shorebirds, wading birds, raptors, neo-tropical migrants, and white-tailed deer, with large concentrations of white ibis, herons, and egrets.
-Other species include the American alligator, flatwoods salamander, nine-banded armadillo, bald eagle, and the wood stork.
+Other species include the American alligator, flatwoods salamander, Mexican long-nosed armadillo, bald eagle, and the wood stork.

 Facilities

 There is no visitor center at the refuge.
 However, there are opportunities for hiking, cycling, photography and wildlife observation.

 Each year the refuge holds a one-day quota deer hunt to ensure that population numbers remain in balance with the surrounding habitat.
 However, fishing is prohibited from the land portions of the refuge.